Tachystola acroxantha: Description

 Length 11–14 mm.
 The body is a translucent greyish white to creamy white with the gut showing as a darker dorsal line, which gives a larva the appearance of being grey.
 Its head is brown with darker mandibles.

 In Australia the larvae have been found between flat spun, fallen Eucalyptus leaves, on the ground or on fallen branches, favouring moist leaves.
 In Great Britain, Alexander Allen obtained eggs from a captured female and saw the larvae initially feeding gregariously in a silken web and as they grew they fed alone.
 Some ate withered leaves, but all the larvae preferred fresh leaves.
 The first wild larvae found in Great Britain was in the garden of the Natural History Museum, London (BMNH) in March 1998.
 They were in loose silken tubes covered with leaf-fragments and frass, between dry, layered leaves of London plane (Platanus × hispanica).
+Larvae have also been recorded as feeding on Berberis species.